25% OFF On Grammarly Premium

 Children’s books need eye-catching visuals.
 If you don’t illustrate yourself, seek out an illustrator who understands your vision.
 Provide detailed art direction to align the illustrations with your story.

 Negotiate contracts for work-for-hire or rights-managed illustrations.
 Build creative synergy between text and art.
-Allow the illustrator freedom to contribute their visual ideas.
+Allow the illustrator the freedom to contribute their visual ideas.
 Integrate their artwork seamlessly with your words through an iterative process.
 Great illustrations elevate the book.

 Step 7.
 Design engaging layouts